 Want to set a higher or lower minimum price?
 Here's how:

-1. Go to the Settings tab for your product:
+1. Click the Settings button for your product:

 2. Under Product Details, set a new Minimum Price: